web-ext-experiments/about/source/index.rst

 WebExtensions Experiments allow developers to write experimental WebExtensions APIs for Firefox.
 They can be used to prototype APIs for landing in Firefox, or for use on `Nightly <https://nightly.mozilla.org/>`_ or `Developer Edition <https://developer.mozilla.org/en-US/Firefox/Developer_Edition>`_.

 If you simply want to request a WebExtensions API, please `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Toolkit&component=WebExtensions:%20Untriaged>`_.
-These will be triaged and processed in a `bi-weekly public meeting <https://wiki.mozilla.org/Add-ons/Contribute/Triage>`_.
+These will be triaged and processed in a `weekly public meeting <https://wiki.mozilla.org/WebExtensions/Triage>`_.

 Contents: